-Not that I have to mention this, but it’s worth mentioning that my fiance was super supportive in me coming off it and we’re in agreement that we navigate life, and my insane mood swings, as they come and if we fall pregnant, then at nearly 32, we’re ready.
-But mainly, I feel great to be learning about my body again.
+Not that I have to mention this, but it’s worth mentioning that my fiance was super supportive in me coming off it and we’re in agreement that we navigate life, and my insane mood swings.
+I feel great to be learning about my body again.

 I was on Microgynon for around 10 years until Summer 2016 and then I wanted to lower the hormone dosage and was switched to Mercilon for a couple of years.
 I got on with both fine.
 Can’t say I experienced headaches or weight gain, but my weight does fluctuate.
 But I also like to eat.
 Yeah, I got on with both fine and had no complaints.